GlareDB/glaredb.github.io/_glaredb/integrations/hyperquery.md

 ## Connecting to GlareDB Cloud from Hyperquery

-Connecting to [GlareDB Cloud] is easy.
+Sign in or sign up with [GlareDB Cloud].
 Upon signing up, a free deployment is instantly created and ready to be used.
-Get connection details for the by clicking the **Connect** button and selecting the **Python** tab.
+Obtain the Python connection details for a deployment by clicking the **Connect** button and selecting the **Python** tab.

 ![connect button]